Monterey Jack Cheese is a semi-soft cheese made from pasteurized cow’s milk, whole or skimmed. It’s normally aged two weeks to a month.

-Dry Monterey Jack is aged a minimum of 6 months, sometimes 9 months to a few years, giving it more flavour and making it hard enough to be grated.
+Dry Monterey Jack is aged a minimum of 6 months, sometimes 9 months to a few years.
 During aging, the rind is often smeared with oil to keep it soft, and rubbed with crushed pepper.

 Production is mainly in Sonoma County, California.